 We may need to process more sensitive data which data protection law categorises as Special Category Data.
 This could include:

 Trade Union membership

 Data concerning your health

-We will only process Special Category Data under a lawful basis.
-The lawful basis’s we most commonly rely on are:
+We will only process Special Category Data if the law allows us to do so.
+The lawful bases we most commonly rely on are:

 1. We have your explicit consent to use your data.
-We will look to record any information provided concerning your health so that we understand how best to support you.
+We may look to record any information provided concerning your health so that we understand how best to support you and service your account.